How to Plan Your PCB Layout for a High Voltage Design

 Make sure your PCB design tool has a thorough design rules checker.
 That checker is the urban planner of your board, making sure that spacing and positioning throughout the design and assembly of your board are up to spec.
 All cables, connectors, and components can affect the performance of any board, but a high voltage product poses a particular risk to itself and users if the design goes awry.

 Looking for great design layout software for getting started?
-Look no further than Altium.
+Look no further than Altium Designer.
 Design rules checking can be automated and performed in real time, saving you a tremendous amount of work in the small tweaks that are needed to get the board just right, especially for high voltage!

 Have a question about high voltage PCB design?
-Contact an expert at Altium.
+Contact an expert at Altium Designer.